GallagherSecurity/cc-rest-docs/training/README.md

 cardholder viewer.
 The Configuration Client shows the division of any item in the ‘General’ tab of its property page.
 The REST API shows it in the `division` field.

-> The operator’s division and his or her operator groups’ divisions in the ‘General’ tabs are
+> **The operator’s division and his or her operator groups’ divisions in the ‘General’ tabs are
-> irrelevant.
+> irrelevant**.
 The operator group grants privileges on the divisions in the ‘Divisions’ tab.

 ## Roles
 A role defines a relationship between two cardholders.
 One cardholder can perform a role for many